**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 Bumper Ads 6-second unskippable ads. $1–$4 per 1,000 impressions.

-Pro Tip: YouTube uses a bidding system, so costs vary derived from primary customers and competition.
+Pro Tip: YouTube uses a bidding system, so costs vary based on target audience and competition.

 2. Social Media Video Ads